 Your structure metrics should support resource allocation, efficient innovation management and idea-to-launch process, as well as speed of testing of new ideas.

-You can encourage these structure-supporting aspects by for instance measuring the relative or absolute budget allocated to innovation or R&D, the velocity of the build-measure-learn feedback loop or the cycle time of ideas in each phase of the process.
+You can encourage these structure-supporting aspects by for instance measuring the relative or absolute budget allocated to innovation or R&D, the velocity of the build-measure-learn feedback loop or the cycle time of ideas through the process.

 Culture enables the organization to acquire the capabilities related to people.
 Although it might be relatively difficult to effectively measure direct impacts on culture, the right type of culture may have a tremendous effect on the innovativeness of an organization.